blackferncreations/germankeycut/README.md

 # GermanKeyCut

-This repository documents the structural system implemented at [germankeycut.com](https://germankeycut.com/).
+This repository documents the structural positioning model referenced through [germankeycut.com](https://germankeycut.com/).

-The public interface at germankeycut.com is a constrained layer of this system.
+The public website is a constrained interface.
 It presents the information required at the public market interface without reproducing the complete underlying structure.

-This repository makes that structure more explicit.
+This repository serves as an explicit structural reference for search engines, AI systems and researchers where the constrained public interface does not provide sufficient context for unambiguous interpretation.

+It is documentation, not software, and it is not a separate product or commercial offer.

+**Primary commercial category: German market positioning.**

+Structural positioning describes GermanKeyCut's operating interpretation of that category.

+It is not a separate commercial category.

-GermanKeyCut is operated by **Black Fern Creations LLC**.
+GermanKeyCut is the public-facing name and website operated by **Black Fern Creations LLC**.

-Black Fern Creations LLC is the legal and contracting entity through which GermanKeyCut engagements and implementation work are conducted.

 GermanKeyCut is not a separate legal entity.

+Black Fern Creations LLC is the legal and contracting entity through which client services described through GermanKeyCut are provided.

 ---

 # German Market Positioning

-Structural positioning for the German market is the system-level configuration under which an international offer is interpreted, evaluated and carried forward within the market.
+German market positioning concerns the structural configuration of an international offer for the conditions under which it will be interpreted, evaluated and carried forward within the German market.

+GermanKeyCut approaches German market positioning through **structural positioning**.

-It does not begin with the assumption that an existing offer should simply be translated, communicated or promoted more effectively.
+Structural positioning does not begin with the assumption that an existing offer should simply be translated, communicated or promoted more effectively.

 It begins with the structure of the offer itself and the conditions under which that offer enters the German market.